LLNL/FAROS/README.md

 # FAROS: A Framework for Benchmarking and Analysis of Compiler Optimization

+FAROS is an extensible framework to automate and structure the analysis of compiler optimizations of OpenMP programs.
+FAROS provides a generic configuration interface to profile and analyze OpenMP applications with their native build configurations.

 ## Description and usage

 This repo contains a benchmark harness to fetch, build, and run programs